svgeesus/EuroMPE/pitch-dac.md

 **AD5542CRZ** (SOIC-14, $36.39), same as I used in my previous, mono, MIDI2CV project, provides bipolar ±Vref output (so, ±5V) with one bipolar-powered op-amp in the output loop.
 Power up to +5V5.
 INL ±0.5LSB (typ) ±1.0LSB (max, = 15ppm) for best (C) grade.
 DNL is ±1 LSB max = 15ppm.
 SPI needs 16bit transfer.

 **AD5781ARUZ** (TSSOP-20, $31.38) 18bit.
 INL ±1 LSB (max, 5V vref, = 3.6ppm) for B grade, ±4 LSB (max, = 15ppm) for A grade. _Mouser does not stock the best (B) grade.
-A grade has more resolution, but same INL, as the 16bit AD5542CRZ_ DNL however is ±1 LSB max = 3.6ppm for _both_ grades.
+A grade has more resolution, but same INL, as the 16bit AD5542CRZ.
+Digikey has A grade at €30.15, B grade at €42.50_    DNL however is ±1 LSB max = 3.6ppm for _both_ grades.
 Bipolar ±Vref output, power up to ±16.5V.
 SPI needs 24bit transfer.
 Needs Schottky diode for power rail syncronization, see datasheet fig. 50.
 A grade is actually less expensive than AD5542CRZ, with better DNL.
 Check that the layout is going to be reasonable on a 2-layer board.

 _AD5791BRUZ_ (TSSOP-20, $99.61/5) or _AD5791ARUZ_ (TSSOP-20, $60.29/5) 20bit, 1ppm linearity, bipolar ±Vref output, power up to ±16.5V.
 Very expensive, considering 4-voice needs 5 of them.